-Oct Nov Dec Category IV&V Observations L L L Requirements Management The project has recently shifted responsibility for requirements tracking and validation from DAGS Contract division to the HawaiiPay team.
-DAGS contracts office will play an advisory role in confirming contract requirements have been met.
-H H H Risk Management Though the project can assure that individual departments will not be able to access other departments data, IV&V remains concerned that adequate and appropriate controls, related to the segregation of duties, the protection of assets as well as the prevention of fraud, are not in place for the HawaiiPay solution.
+Nov Dec Jan Category IV&V Observations L L Requirements Management The project has established a clear process for validating non-functional requirements and continues to nake good progress towards detailed requirements validation.
+H H H Risk Management IV&V has not seen progress in this category.
+Though the project can assure that individual departments will not be able to access other departments data, IV&V remains concerned that adequate and appropriate controls, related to the segregation of duties, the protection of assets as well as the prevention of fraud, are not in place for the HawaiiPay solution.
 For example, IV&V remains concerned that DOE user permission requests seem excessive and not in keeping with segregation of duties and the principle of least privilege.
 The lack of formal security controls continues to leave the project powerless to deny requests for excessive permissions that could expose private data (PII) and increase the risk of fraud and identity theft.
 IV&V recommends that controls be implemented that are designed to prevent end users from completing systems transactions that are not in the best interest of the State.